BrandonP85/qa-learning-lab/bug-reports/BUG-TI-004.md

 Status: NEW

 Notes:
-Screenshot of the page with console error: "404 (Not Found)"
+Screenshot of the page with console error: "404 (Not Found)".
+This reflects the same error found in BUG-TI-001, which may indicate a systemic issue.

 <img width="1910" height="538" alt="Capture111" src="https://github.com/user-attachments/assets/c452e74c-b554-4d80-8bcf-a647ca49aa17" />